LLukas22/llm-rs-python/README.md

 Simply install it via pip: `pip install llm-rs`

 ## Usage

-The package is type-hinted for easy usage.
+### Running GGML converted models:

-A Llama model can be run like this:
+This example shows how a Llama model can be loaded.

 ```python
 from llm_rs import Llama